Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 If YANG2CLI script has been deployed in the network element, this script can be used to translate YANG schema into CLI command and mange the 3rd party network device.

+# Operational Considerations

+The introduction of A2A-based agent interactions into network management has several operational implications that MUST be considered when deploying the architecture in large-scale or multi-domain networks.
+This section highlights key aspects related to performance, scalability, reliability, latency, and agent lifecycle operations.

+## Scalability

+Large operational networks may contain tens of thousands of devices, multiple administrative domains, and a distributed set of controllers and orchestrators.
+The use of conversational, context-rich A2A messaging increases message volume compared to static RPC-based interfaces such as NETCONF or RESTCONF.

+Operators should evaluate:

+- The number of agents required per domain or per function.

+- The expected message growth as workflows involve multiple agents performing negotiation, capability discovery, and state exchange.

+- The impact of concurrent multi-agent workflows on control-plane stability.

+- Whether hierarchical or federated agent structures are needed to avoid message storms and to localize decisions.

+Mechanisms for rate-limiting, backoff, and prioritization may be needed to prevent overload.

+## Latency and Performance Constraints

+Task decomposition and negotiation across multiple agents can introduce non-trivial latency, especially when agents rely on external AI inference engines or large language models (LLMs).

+Operational environments may impose strict timing requirements, for example during:

+- Service activation with customer-facing SLAs.

+- Fault detection and automated remediation loops.

+- Real-time telemetry-driven control such as congestion mitigation.

+Implementations SHOULD define performance envelopes, including:

+- Maximum agent-to-agent message processing latency.

+- Timeout and retry behavior for workflow steps.

+- Acceptable degradation under load or partial failures.

+Fallback mechanisms (e.g., reverting to direct controller APIs or static policies) SHOULD be provided when A2A interactions cannot meet timing constraints.

+## Reliability and Failure Handling

+A2A workflows may involve long-lived tasks that span multiple agents and systems.
+Operational networks require predictable and safe behavior under partial failures.

+Operators SHOULD consider:

+- How workflow state is checkpointed or restored if an agent becomes unreachable.

+- How to detect and mitigate inconsistent or stale agent state.

+- Whether workflows can be retried idempotently.

+- Requirements for transactionality or rollback comparable to NETCONF confirmed-commit semantics.

+Implementations SHOULD include mechanisms for workflow monitoring, circuit-breakers, and automatic escalation to human operators in case of sustained failure.

+## Agent Lifecycle and Resource Management

+Production deployment of A2A-based systems requires active management of agent lifecycles, including:

+- Agent onboarding and registration.

+- Updates and model re-training (for AI-driven agents).

+- Decommissioning and revocation of compromised agents.

+- Resource consumption limits for CPU, memory, and inference workloads.

+Operators SHOULD maintain visibility into the operational state of all agents and their dependencies, including telemetry on message rates, errors, and workflow completion metrics.

+## Inter-Domain Operational Challenges

+In multi-domain scenarios (e.g., between business units, operators, or federated networks), operational concerns are amplified due to:

+- Differences in local policies or SLAs.

+- Variations in controller capabilities and data models.

+- Latency and reliability across administrative boundaries.

+- Need for shared or interoperable agent capability descriptions.

+Standardized operational practices MAY be required for agent discovery, trust establishment, conflict resolution, and accountability.

 # Security Considerations

 The communication between Agents for the exchange of context information, capability information